dulo-tech/xlog/README.md

 package main

 import (
+    "io"
+    "os"
     "time"
     "github.com/dulo-tech/xlog"
 )

 func main() {
+    // The first thing you need to do after creating a new logger is append
+    // one or more files to it.
+That must be done each and every time you
+    // create a logger.
+The alternative is to set the names of the files
+    // globally.
+Once done the files will be automatically appended to each
+    // new logger.
+You can also set global writers, which will also be
+    // automatically appended.
+    xlog.DefaultAppendFiles = []string{"stdout", "/var/log/messages.log"}
+    xlog.DefaultAppendWriters = []io.Writer{os.Stdout, os.Stderr}

+    // The files and writers that you have automatically appended will by
+    // default be appended at the xlog.DebugLevel, but that can also be changed. xlog.DefaultAppendLevel = xlog.WarningLevel

     // Change the message format for each new logger. xlog.DefaultMessageFormat = "{date} {message}"
     xlog.DefaultMessageFormat = "{date|2006-01-02 15:04:05.000} {level} {message}"